tareqmeg/reading-notes/class-01.md

 chapter 18 summarizes the process of establishing a website through following standard and process true we should also focus on the audience of the website and design the site map that contain navigation which is in my opinion that will leads you to best website ever.

+> ## How HTML CSS works with JavaScript?

+HTML, CSS and JavaScript work together to form the front-end design of a website by applying information that affects content, style and interactivity of a site.

+the 3 Types of CSS Styles:
+- inline
+- external
+- internal

-Final part and the GS book the JavaScript language is a lightweight programming language used for creating interactives between the web pages and the user so basically the 3-content real content of the web pages based on 3 languages which is HTML and CSS S and finally JavaScript
+Final part and the GS book the JavaScript language is a lightweight programming language used for creating interactives between the web pages and the user so basically the 3-content real content of the web pages based on 3 languages which is HTML and CSS S and finally JavaScript.

+> What exactly does JavaScript do?

+JavaScript is programming language that allows you to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at.